 The Golden Signals can indeed provide insights into parts of your system that could benefit from independent scalability.
 Over time, you will gather priceless intelligence about the actual usage patterns of your application discovering what is normal (green), what values send a warning about future issues (yellow) and what thresholds are critical requiring immediate intervention (red).
 Look for areas with significant traffic or where latency exceeds your requirements.
 Keeping a close eye on saturation and error rates will also help you find the bottlenecks in your system.

 Don’t expect to get your monitoring “right” the first time, you should actively review the metrics you collect to ensure you are getting the best intelligence about your application.
 Many companies today have teams of site reliability engineers (SREs).
 SREs help your product teams determine what they should monitor and, as importantly, the sampling frequency.
 Oversampling doesn’t always result in better information.
 In fact it may generate too much noise to give you accurate trends.
 Of course, undersampling is also a possibility.
 Don’t be afraid to tweak your settings until you find the goldilocks level!
 For practical tips, see our ebook on how to establish an SRE-based incident lifecycle program.

 Choosing what to monitor can also be tricky.
-The key service level objectives of your system is a good place to start.
+The key service-level objectives of your system is a good place to start.
 Resist the temptation to monitor something simply because it is easy to measure.
 We are all familiar with, shall we say, less than useful metrics like lines of code.
 Good metrics give you actionable information about your system.

 Last but not least, monitoring is not just for production.
 When you monitor staging, as well as lower regions, it validates your monitors.
 Just as you test your code, you should also ensure your monitors are doing what you expect them to do.